.webp)

 Design & Innovation - Galway

-This programme is designed for people who want to develop their innovation, design, management and leadership skills.
+Awarded Best Masters Programme at the Education Awards 2022, this part-time, blended Masters programme is designed to develop key skills in innovation, design, management and leadership.
 Expertise developed through the programme will enhance careers in areas ranging from public services through to small businesses and large high tech multi-nationals.
-The course content has been inspired by the Stanford School’s Design Thinking philosophy and is universally applicable.
+The course content has been inspired by the Stanford d.
+School’s Design Thinking philosophy and is universally applicable.

 Who should apply?